+Immediate Family -

-Immediate Family - For purposes of using sick leave, "immediate family" shall mean present spouse, children (including natural, step-, and adoptive), parents, step-parents, in loco parentis, and any other individual residing within the employee's household who is a legal dependent of the employee for income tax purposes.
+- For purposes of using sick leave, "immediate family" shall mean present spouse, children (including natural, step and adoptive), parents, step-parents, in loco parentis, and any other individual residing within the employee's household who is a legal dependent of the employee for income tax purposes. - For the purpose of using bereavement leave, "immediate family" shall include present spouse, children (including natural, step and adoptive), parents (including natural, step and adoptive), siblings, parents-in-law, siblings-in-law, grandparents and grandchildren, and any other individual residing within the employee's household who is a legal dependent of the employee for income tax purposes.

-Inactive Employees - An employee of the City who is either on unpaid leave or receiving short-term or long-term disability benefits from or through the City.
+Inactive Service - The period of time, if any, during which an employee of the City is either on unpaid leave or receiving short-term or long-term disability benefits from or through the City.

-Job Description - A written document describing the essential functions of a job, additional functions, minimum qualifications, ADA requirements, and performance indicators.
+Job Description - A written document describing the essential functions of a job, additional functions, minimum qualifications, ADA requirements and performance indicators.

-Lay-off - The involuntary, non-disciplinary separation of an employee from a position because of shortage of work, materials, or funds.
+Lay-off - The involuntary, non-disciplinary separation of an employee from a position because of shortage of work, materials or funds.